Rizky28eka/harmoni-sehat/harmoni_sehat_backend/README.md

 ## Error Handling

 The API uses centralized error handling to provide consistent and meaningful JSON error responses, typically including a `status` and `message` field.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+Contributions are welcome!
+This project is maintained by [rizky28eka](https://github.com/Rizky28eka).